 The field of study I subscribe to is called interpersonal neural biology.
 The basic idea is that there is a developmental pathway that leads to wellness and mental health in adulthood and there is another that leads to mental illness.
-We are very tuned into how the brain develops and what experiences a child is exposed to, and how this can optimize a child’s neural development.
+It also focuses on the view that life’s experiences impact brain development.
+We are very concerned with a child’s relationships, and how their ability to reflect and organize their mind impacts their developing growth; we are tuned in to how the brain develops and what experiences a child is exposed to, and how this can optimize a child’s neural development.

-Time-in is taking the time to intentionally sit down and focus our attention on our inner world and on our subjective experiences.
+“Time-in” is taking the time to intentionally sit down and focus our attention on our inner world and on our subjective experiences.
 When a child does this, they are also more aware of the subjective experience of another person.
 They develop insight into themselves, and they develop the ability to have empathy for other people in their environment.

 Mindsight is when a child’s brain develops enough to enter abstract thinking so that they can reflect back on their own behavior.
 When a child can do that, they are better able to focus their attention in the classroom.
 They have a better sense of themselves, what they are learning, and what those around them are doing.
 This is a really important concept, and the focus on Virtue is one that gives children the ability to reflect on what is going on in their internal world and strengthen the skill of mindsight.

-When children have time-in experiences, they are specifically wiring the part of their brain that integrates all the information they are taking in, which happens in the frontal cortex.
+When children have “time-in” experiences, they are specifically wiring the part of their brain that integrates all the information they are taking in, which happens in the frontal cortex.
 This processing informs all of the different functions of the brain known as executive functions.
-Executive functions sit as executors over all our other kinds of thinking, which is why time-in and mindsight are both so important to developing that part of the brain.
+Executive functions sit as executors over all our other kinds of thinking, which is why “time-in” and mindsight are both so important to developing that part of the brain.

 In contrast to time-in, today’s social media can take kids outside of themselves, almost creating an addiction to overstimulation.
 While social media can have a positive purpose as well – helping children to separate from their parents, assert individuality, and attach to their peer group – excessive amounts deter neurological development.
 It is very stressful for children to process that much information.
 We need to direct them back to calming and quieting their spirit and their mind so that neurological development and growth can happen in a more optimal way.
-Parents can aid in this by carving out a clear relationship with social media and balancing it with other educational experiences, such as the internal education of time-in.
+Parents can aid in this by carving out a clear relationship with social media and balancing it with other educational experiences, such as the internal education of “time-in.”